dalealleshouse/zero-to-devops/README.md

 ## Ingress

-The demo employs an [ingress](https://kubernetes.io/docs/user-guide/ingress/) to route incoming cluster traffic to desired K8S services.
+This demo employs an [ingress](https://kubernetes.io/docs/user-guide/ingress/) to route incoming cluster traffic to desired K8S services.
 The terms *service* and *pod* are used frequently.
 Don't worry if you don't understand these concepts yet, they are covered below.